nuprl/augur/README.md

 Augur also relies on Oracle's [GraalVM](https://www.graalvm.org/) and [GraalJS](https://github.com/graalvm/graaljs).

+Continuous integration for Augur was designed and implemented by [Adison Trueblood](https://github.com/trueblooda).

 This research was supported by the National Science Foundation under NSF grant CCF-1715153 and REU supplement CCF-1930604.